1. The Undoing Project: A Friendship That Changed Our Minds By Michael Lewis

 While this book is not about marketing in the traditional sense, it’s packed with value on growing your skillset (and career).

-Anyone reading this will learn how to build new skills, learn from failure, while raising questions within their own career on how to take it up a level to get where you want to be.
+Anyone reading this will learn how to build new skills and learn from failure while raising questions within their own career on how to take it up a level to get where they want to be.

-Essentialism is another best marketing books pick that’s an outside angle for marketers, but check out the questions author Greg McKeown asks to any would-be readers:
+Essentialism is another best marketing book pick that’s an outside angle for marketers, but check out the questions author Greg McKeown asks to any would-be readers:

 - Have you ever felt the urge to declutter your work life?